-If you are entering your junior or senior year (although you don’t have to wait until then), you are coming upon an important time when you should begin utilizing summers to prepare for your next step beyond Puget Sound.
+If you are entering your junior or senior year, it is ideal to utilize summers to prepare for your next step beyond Puget Sound.
 Summers should now be a time when you gain performance, teaching, working, or internship experience specific to your career aspirations.
 This selective list provides a sampling of programs for which you might consider applying or auditioning.

 Listings on this page are provided for information purposes only.
 They do not constitute a formal endorsement by the School of Music or the University of Puget Sound.
 If there is a program you know that you think should be added to the list, please let the music office know.

 ARIA International Summer Academy

 This program is designed to provide an intensive and in-depth experience for serious students aged 16-28.
 Workshops, master classes, lectures, and private lessons provide the participants with a wealth of information on technique, musicianship, intelligent practicing, and career topics.
 Located in South Hadley, MA.

 Aspen Music Festival

 This is a nine-week festival with over 350 events.
 It includes more than 750 students and 200 artist-faculty.
 Opportunities are available for all wind and string instruments, guitar, voice, composition, audio recording, and conducting.
 Puget Sound has consistently sent students to this festival located in Aspen, Colorado.

 AMF provides complete financial coverage for tuition and housing during the four weeks of residency.
 The Fellowship Program seeks gifted young artists for the following disciplines: woodwinds, brass, percussion, harp, piano, strings, opera, composition, conducting, and audio engineering between the ages of 18 and 34.

 Banff Summer Music Festival